cmwylie19/bb-prometheus/README.md

 ## Big Bang Prometheus

-_This capability creates a ServiceMonitor and PrometheusRule for your app by adding two lines of code._
+_This capability creates a ServiceMonitor and PrometheusRule for your app by adding [three lines of yaml](https://github.com/cmwylie19/bb-prometheus/blob/5f8ff9c2055d669b793340e575323140f67f7ee5/README.md?plain=1#L100) to a service._

+1. Container to watch for the PromRule
+2. Prometheus scrape label
+3. Port that emits metrics

 _Run K3d for this demo!_